Ford Interceptor: Exterior

 The car included a powered clamshell “shaker” hood, which covered the engine.
 The fullsize sedan was based on a stretched version of the rear wheel drive Mustang's Ford D2C platform, featuring a solid rear axle.
 The body was proportioned with short front overhang and a long rear overhang, and featured a low roofline and a high beltline, when compared to other Ford sedans like the Ford Taurus, with a wedged profile.
 The Interceptor Concept continued with the current Ford horizontal three-bar grille design introduced on the Ford Fusion and Ford Edge.
-The hood was high up, and flat with a rawased rear-middle section.
+The hood was high up, and flat with a raised rear-middle section.
 The squircle-shaped rear headlights on the Interceptor later influenced those on the Ford Taurus.

 Interior

 The Interceptor incorporated a four-point "belt and suspenders" harness seatbelt design in the front and rear seats, with inflatable safety belts for rear seat passengers.
 The four-point belt represented a possible next-generation safety belt system that was designed to be more comfortable and easier to use than traditional three-point belts.
 The dash, headliner, steering wheel, and four low-back bucket seats are wrapped in leather.
 There were retractable headrests that deployed from the roof, adjusting fore and aft as well as up and down for each occupant.
 The audio control panel and climate controls were stowable, and there was a gated six-speed shifter in the center dash.